Medically reviewed by Drugs.com. Last updated on Aug 11, 2023.

 Renal Dose Adjustments

 Mild hepatic impairment: No adjustment recommended

-Moderate to severe hepatic impairment: Use caution
+Moderate to severe hepatic impairment: Use with caution

-Insulin therapy may be temporarily needed in times of fever, infection, trauma, or surgery.
+This drug may need to be temporarily suspended during times of stress; insulin therapy may be temporarily needed in times of fever, infection, trauma, or surgery.

 Safety and efficacy have not been established in patients younger than 18 years.